-Winter can be hard on our clothes, and it’s hard to stay warm and keep up with the latest fashion trends at the same time.
+I love finding good winter fashion outfit ideas and tips since winter can be hard on our clothes.
 And not to mention, many outfits are meant to look pretty but aren’t able to get the job done with keeping you warm.
 However, there are some great ways to get around that with some simple fashion hacks.
 So check these out and let me know what you think!

 Freeze Your Tights